skx/devopswithdocker.com/part2/README.md

 __I'd already fixed this!__, in exercise 2.8.
 Regardless please find the solution files beneath [ex2.10/](ex2.10).

-The files there are based upon those in the previous exercise, which again build from those previous solutions.
+The files there are based upon those in the previous exercise.

-* The specific change I made was to refer to the _external_ URI.
+* The specific change I made was to refer to the _external_ URI for the front & backend.
   * In the beginning we used public URLs:
     * `API_URL=http://127.0.0.1:8000`
     * `FRONT_URL=http://127.0.0.1:5000`